languagengine/Language-Engine-Docs/LEPlugin.md

 `LEPlugin` itself is an abstract class.
 Concrete instances implement different functionality.
 When an instance is added to a processor, its `setup` method is called, which builds all of the custom knowledge into a form the processor can use.

 The plugins analyze the world when the processor needs to refresh the world model.
 This means inspecting the world and then informing the processor of what the plugin "sees".
+Informing is done via the plugins various world model methods.

 Lastly, plugins execute events, which is to say they make sure that an event accurately represents the world.
 Present with an event of copying, for instance, a filesystem plugin would perform an actual copy using an FS lib.